 A majority of workers need enhanced cash flow to pay their living expenses.
 Many do not have enough money after expenses to open a bank account, qualify for a credit card, establish a credit history, or manage unexpected financial emergencies.
 As a result, many workers turn to alternative financial services, such as expensive payday loan that is predatory in nature.

 Financial stress is at epidemic levels.
-According to the Consumer Financial Protection Bureau (CFPB), seven out of ten American workers report financial anxiety as the most common cause of stress.
 Individuals struggling with income insecurity often suffer from chronic physical and mental health issues.
 This compromises employee focus, productivity and retention, increases frequency of workplace accidents, stagnates career progress, and hurts families.

 If more than half your company’s workforce is financially stressed, the implications for the business are significant.
 According to Mercer’s Inside Employees Minds Survey, companies lose over $250 billion annually.
 About 5% of the total annual payroll.
 On a per employee basis this is an average of 13 hours and as much as 20 hours lost per month worrying about financial issues.
 Even at minimum wage this amounts to $200 every month.

 According to Mercer’s Inside Employees Minds Survey, on a per employee basis an average of 13 hours and as much as 20 hours are lost per month worrying about financial issues.